Hannah More’s mastery curriculum inspires success and develops curious, flexible and confident mathematicians from Reception to Year 6 and beyond.

 Year 1 to 6

-Teaching in years 1 to 6 follows the Maths at Hannah More teaching strategy established by staff in 2018 and learning is organised using an adapted version of the White Rose scheme of learning.
+Learning is currently organised using an adapted version of the White Rose scheme of learning in Years 2, 3, 4 and 6.
+However, the school is beginning a transition to learning organised through the NCETM curriculum prioritisation materials which is currently being trialled in Years 1 and 5, aiming to be rolled out across all year groups by September 2025.
 New concepts are taught through the concrete-pictorial-abstract (CPA) approach which values practical experience of mathematics in different contexts to support deep, sustained learning.
 Teachers use skilful questioning and set up tasks that allow children to ‘discover’ for themselves.
 Children learn to use a variety of mental and written calculation methods with an emphasis on flexibility and efficiency.
 At regular intervals, children’s understanding is assessed through a variety of informal assessments and formal tests.
 Teachers use the outcomes of these assessments to plan new learning activities.

 In a typical lesson, children first spend time collaborating in pairs on small tasks set by the teacher, often using equipment and resources to reinforce and stretch their understanding.
 Teachers encourage children to ‘discover’ key concepts through these tasks and then draw learning together, with each learning step building on the last.
 Children’s language and reasoning skills are developed throughout.
 This part of the lesson is called the discovery phase.